devisle/advanced-react-cli/README.md

 1. How can I test this out?

 - Currently we are Beta testing the CLI.
-If you'd like to try it out , Run the following command `npx advanced-react-cli` if you're using NPM, or `yarn create advanced-react-cli` if you're using Yarn, in your terminal.
+If you'd like to try it out , Run the following command `npx advanced-react-cli` in your terminal.
 - We are still continuing to work on our [Development Checklist](https://github.com/devisle/advanced-react-cli/blob/master/docs/README.md).

 - Ensure you have git version control, and package manager - either npm (node package manager) or Yarn Installed.
 You may check if your system has them installed by running the following commands `git --version` and depending on your package manager of choice, run `npm --version` or `yarn --version`.
 If you don't have it installed, please visit